 But the question you really have to ask yourself if you are looking for vegan wines is...

 What makes wine not vegan is that the vast majority of wines are treated with additives to guarantee their clarity, reduce the risk of microbiological alterations, and correct their defects.
 Clarity refers to ensuring that the wine has no visible residues, which is highly demanded, especially for white wines.

 Reducing the risk of microbiological alterations prevents microorganisms from reaching your bottle that will vinegar the wine, or attack its natural acidity, to give you examples.
 And what is this thing about “wine Correction”?
 Correcting defects is to fix a wine with unpleasant aromas, oxidized, very acidic, not very acidic.

 Wine can be manipulated a lot so that it comes to you with a pleasant appearance -or what you have been told is a desirable appearance in a wine-, as a constant product that does not vary in anything that you can appreciate from year to year.

-These treatments include additives that eliminate residues that might be visible in a wine, used in a clarification process.
-Most of these clarifiers are animal-origin products, such as pork or fish jellies or egg white.
+These treatments include additives that eliminate residues that might be visible in a wine used in a clarification process.
+Most of these clarifiers are animal-origin products, such as pork or fish jellies or egg whites.